se-for-sci/se-for-sci.github.io/content/week08/typing.md

 # This wouldn't be a problem with a non-mutable type
 ```

-`Final` in the first example is a shorthand for `Final[Literal[3]]` in this
+`Final` in the first example is a shorthand for `Final[Literal[3]]` in this case
-case.
-You can explicitly include the type if you want (and this is not
+(`Literal` is discussed later under _Type Narrowing_).
+You can explicitly
+include the type if you want (and this is not considered an unspecified generic
-considered an unspecified generic when you turn on the matching flag in MyPy,
+when you turn on the matching flag in MyPy, since it's not assuming `Any` for
-since it's not assuming `Any` for the parameter).
-Some type checkers (PyLance)
+the parameter).
+Some type checkers (PyLance) treat this a little differently
-treat this a little differently when unspecified, so specifying the type when
-you have a container is mildly recommended.
+when unspecified, so specifying the type when you have a container is mildly
+recommended.

 Another example is `@typing.final`, which is a decorator that marks a method as
 un-overridable.